TEACHING THE NEXT GENERATION

 This course is intended to provide a platform of understanding about the major issues surrounding biological research in aging.
 This course will include a combination of student- and faculty-led discussions on select research topics that are highly relevant to the field of biogerontology research, along with instruction/discussions on scientific integrity.
 Student participants will lead discussions focused on their area of research expertise, utilizing a combination of review articles and research articles.
 Discussion of scientific misconduct will include case studies.
 This course is open to graduate students and post-doctoral fellows involved in the National Institutes on Aging (NIA) training grant.
 Functional Proteomics of Aging?.
 This course is also open to other graduate students or post-doctoral fellows who are conducting biological research in aging with instructor’s permission.

-Spring of odd years: BioC 8103: Application of New Technologies to the Study of Biology of Aging
+Spring semester - odd years: BioC 8103 Application of New Technologies to the Study of Biology of Aging

 This course is intended to provide a platform of understanding about the use of emerging ‘omics’ technologies in aging research.
 This course will include a combination of faculty- and student-led discussions on select topics geared towards understanding newer technologies such as mass cytometry and imaging, spatial genomics, and proteogenomics, and how trainees are actively applying them in their research.
 This course is directed to graduate students and post-doctoral fellows currently engaged in conducting research in the area of biological aging.